RohitDhatrak/ReadersStash/README.md

 - All interactive elements are keyboard accessible

 ### Things I want to improve/explore further
-- Response based polling to avoid redundancy and exponential backoff to avoid spamming server in case of down time.
+- Response based polling to avoid redundancy and exponential backoff to avoid spamming the server in case of down time.
 - Improve performance by adding infinite scrolling and virtualization

 ### Connect With Me